 "The SUFE program will give Mount Holyoke students an opportunity to learn firsthand about China’s dynamic business environment and its emergence as a global economic power.
 The SUFE program also will support the Nexus program at Mount Holyoke by facilitating global engagement and helping our students make connections between their liberal arts education and their career goals."

 The program offers an exciting array of excursions, events, and lectures designed to enhance students’ understanding of China and the historical and modern influences that impact its culture and people.
 Students will visit the famous Yuyuan Garden, the historic Bund along the Huangpu River, and the former French concession.
 Other activities typically include company visits to the Baoshan District, cultural performances, museum visits, special lectures, visits to artists’ studios and markets, and architectural walking tours.

 All students will also participate in the week-long Field Study Trip to Guangdong Province and Hong Kong.
 Dramatically influenced by Hong Kong, Guangdong is the most affluent province in China.
 The high level of economic integration between the Pearl River Delta and Hong Kong has led Guangdong to play a leading role in China’s economic growth.

-The Mount Holyoke program is open to women and men from the Five College Consortium.
-Students must have a grade point average of at least 3.0, and must have completed the following courses prior to arrival in China:
+The Mount Holyoke program is open to women and men from the Five College Consortium who have a grade point average of at least 3.0 and have completed the following courses prior to arrival in China:

 - Two economics courses, or one business course and one economics course.